Izoomii/Redditwo/notes.md

+##CURRENTLY PURGING PUG FROM PROJECT.
+PUG DOESNT RENDER ANYMORE EVERYTHING IS COMMENTED OUT, ONLY THINGS LEFT ARE THE FILES IN VIEWS FOLDER

 ## TODO:
 # implement auth with other services, also, make those services -_-
 # improve main page with tailwind

 # add saved feature, and later upvotes

+## error with get request to auth/login after being logged in

 > after auth, passport sends user info in **req.user**